sethm/symon/README.md

   - R11: Cursor End Scan Line
   - R12: Display Start Address (High Byte)
   - R13: Display Start Address (Low Byte)
-  - R14: Cursor Position (High Byte) [Read Only]
+  - R14: Cursor Position (High Byte)
-  - R15: Cursor Position (Low Byte) [Read Only]
+  - R15: Cursor Position (Low Byte)

-In particular, please note that the Status register is not implemented yet.
-Still, the feature is ready for some testing and playing with.
+Although the simulation is pretty good, there are a few key differences between the simulated 6545 and a real 6545:

+  - The simulated 6545 supports only the straight binary addressing mode of the real 6545, and not the Row/Column addressing mode.
+  - The simulated 6545 has full 16 bit addressing, where the real 6545 has only a 14-bit address bus.
+  - The simulation is done at a whole-frame level, meaning that lots of 6545 programming tricks that were achieved by updating the frame address during vertical and horizontal sync times are not achievable.
+There is no way (for example) to change the Display Start Address (R12 and R13) while a frame is being drawn.

 For more information on the 6545 CRTC and its programming model, please see the following resources